Where is Alan Shearer now?

 A legend of the Barclays Premier League and it’s all time top scorer, Alan Shearer retired from playing at his beloved Newcastle United in 2006.

-Since retiring from playing Shearer briefly managed Newcastle United in 2009 but this was a short term plan for the last eight games of the season and he was unable to save them from relegation to the Championship.
+Upon retiring from playing, Shearer briefly managed Newcastle United in 2009 but this was a short term plan for the last eight games of the season and he was unable to save them from relegation to the Championship.